Pinctada albina

-Pinctada albina is a species of pearl oyster of the genus Pinctada, known as the sharks bay shell.
-Another common name is the Arafura shell.
+Pinctada albina is a species of pearl oyster of the genus Pinctada, known as the Shark Bay shell.
+Another common name is the Arafura shell, endemic to Arafura Sea in Indonesia.
 It is called the "Amami gai" in Japan.

 Pinctada

 Pinctada albina belongs to the genus Pinctada.
 These are saltwater oysters, marine bivalve mollusks of the genus Pinctada in the family Pteriidae.
 They have a strong inner shell layer composed of nacre, also known as mother of pearl.
 Pearl oysters are not closely related to the edible oysters of family Ostreidae, and they are also not closely related to the freshwater pearl mussels of the families Unionidae and Margaritiferidae.
 Like other members of the genus Pinctada, they share the physiological properties that can lead to the production of large pearls of commercial value, and therefore attempts have been made to harvest pearls commercially from many different Pinctada species.

 Characteristics

 The species is small, only three to four inches in diameter.
 The shells are either grayish or greenish yellow and surrounded by a few indistinct brownish-green radial bands.
 Nacre is tinted yellowish-green, with a slight border of pale yellow, and has brown markings.
 The shell has a rounded outline, with a nearly equal height and width.

 Oyster shells are usually oval or pear-shaped, but will vary widely in form depending on what they attach to.

 Oysters have a strong inner shell layer composed of nacre, also known as "mother of pearl".

 An oyster can filter 1.3 gallons of water per hour.